JacobBersheba89/Analyses_Python_API_Testing/README.md

 # ⛅ Welcome to my ANALYSES & PYTHON_&_API_TESTING! ⛅

-## First of all is my work in dataanalyse course..
+## First of all is my work in data_analyse course.. ##
 It was the best practice and introduction to data analysis for me.

 ## Im tring to do everything arounf PYTHON.. ##
 I think python is future.. fast, awesome variable, usefull, combinable etc...